 |Before December 31||$50|

 |After June 1||$25|

 |Semester||Payment Due Date|

-Sage Graduate Schools is committed to an equitable, supportive and professional environment for graduate education.
+Russell Sage College is committed to an equitable, supportive and professional environment for graduate education.
 Graduate assistantships and fellowships provide financial support while helping students develop independent judgment, intellectual breadth, professional and personal accountability, and the ability to communicate effectively.

-Graduate Assistantships provide tuition waivers and a stipend for working in an academic or administrative office, assisting faculty in research, or, in limited instances, teaching undergraduate classes.
-For each six-credit tuition waiver plus $2000 stipend, a student works 300 hours over the Fall and Spring semester or teaches two three-credit course equivalents.
+Graduate Assistantships provide tuition waivers and a stipend for working in an academic or administrative office, assisting faculty in research, or — in limited instances — teaching undergraduate classes.
+For each six-credit tuition waiver plus $2000 stipend, a student works 300 hours over the fall and spring semesters or teaches two three-credit course equivalents.
 The course waivers will be paid out when the student has completed their hours for that semester.